 Hedge funds, because of their diverse investment strategies, complex structures and use of leverage, short selling and derivatives can pose more complex risks for investors than traditional funds.
 Investors need knowledge to assess factors such as how their money is to be invested, who makes key decisions for the fund, how the assets will be valued, and how investors can withdraw their money, as well as details relating to leveraging, derivatives and short selling.

 As with any investment, you should understand exactly what you are investing in.
 You need to know what the fund’s strategy is and it has to make sense to you.
 Most hedge funds are created by fund managers who decide to start their own business and, because the skill of the managers is a key performance driver, you should understand the people involved.

 The liquidity offered to you by the fund and the liquidity of the underlying investment should be consistent.
 There have been many problems caused by funds holding illiquid investments when large numbers of investors want to redeem units.
 You may have to accept that investments can only be redeemed with considerable notice or at particular intervals.

 Joining this exclusive investing club can mean:

-• Membership has its price: Hedge fund investors must usually be wealthy already.
-There are hedge-like mutual funds that give ordinary investors a shot.
+- Membership has its price: Hedge fund investors must usually be wealthy already.
+There are hedge-like managed funds that give ordinary investors a shot.
 But the more accessible funds may offer more limited opportunity by having less flexible tools and strategies at their disposal.

-No-one can say that one investment is better than the other.
+No one can say that one investment is better than the other.
 And past returns are no guide for the future.
-The points made in this story confirm the wisdom of educating yourself as much as you can before adding a complex product such as a hedge fund to your investment portfolio.
+It is important to educate yourself as much as you can before adding a complex product such as a hedge fund to your investment portfolio.